box/developer.box.com/guides/applications/web-app-integrations/types.md

 ---
 # Integrations Types

-There are two kinds of integration a Web App Integration can offer.
+There are two types of Web App Integrations.

 ## Popup Integrations